Introduction to the British Isles

 However, let’s just say that the people of Ireland have always felt that the two countries should be reunited at some point.
 Whether that happens next week or three decades from now is a mute point.
 Many people feel as though the island of Ireland belongs to the Irish and that it was occupied by a foreign nation (Britain).

 There is a large population of Irish people who were born in Northern Ireland.
 Although they grew up in the United Kingdom, they have Irish passports and they identify as being Irish.
+Among the people living in Northern Ireland, some identify strongly with a British identity, while others feel a strong Irish identity.
+The Catholic and Protestant communities have played a significant role in shaping these identities, with many Catholics supporting reunification with the south and many Protestants wishing to maintain ties with the UK.
 Many of these people would like to see Northern Ireland reunited with the independent Irish nation in the south.

 The partition of Ireland in 1921 was extremely controversial.
 So controversial in fact that it caused a civil war.
 Giving up our claim to the name “Ireland” could have been interpreted as a sign that we were willing to accept this partition.
 That we were willing to abandon the many Irish people who lived in Northern Ireland.